abhiramr/abhiramr.github.io/writing/puns.md

 __09-07-2019__
 -  Most people find stitching tedious.
 I personally find it sewthing.
+- My puns may not make you smile. :confused: But I guarantee they're all homegroan.:running:
 - Debating who to good naturedly insult from among a group of friends - tough dissision.
 - The technical term for a lamp's brightness is...Lamplitude